-You’re not daft enough to hand your money over to just anyone promising to deliver the goods after your body’s gone cold.
-When you’re buying a funeral plan in the UK, you need to be sure that you can trust your funeral director with a few thousand pounds that you’ll never see again.
+You’re not daft enough to hand your money over to anyone promising to deliver the goods after your body’s gone cold.
+So when buying a funeral plan in the UK, you need to be sure that you can trust your funeral director with a few thousand pounds that you’ll never see again.

-Established in 2002, the FPA is an industry body for funeral directors and other companies that sell pre-paid funeral plans.
-It's a voluntary organisation that monitors the administration of policies, ensures proper conduct, and works to guarantee funeral plans if the provider goes bust.
+Established in 2002, the FPA was an industry body for funeral directors and other companies that sell pre-paid funeral plans.
+It was a voluntary organisation that monitored the administration of policies, ensured proper conduct, and worked to guarantee funeral plans if the provider went bust.

-The organisation doesn’t have any government mandate – that is, there aren’t any laws that give the FPA power.
-Instead, power comes from members wanting to be members and offer their customers some security with their funeral plan.
+The organisation didn't have any government mandate – that is, no laws gave the FPA power.
+Instead, the power came from members wanting to be members and offering their customers security with their funeral plans.

-For any person or organisation to become a member, they must submit a range of documentation and speak with the chief executive.
-The details that are needed include:
+For any person or organisation to have become a member, they had to submit a range of documentation and speak with the chief executive.
+The application process required information such as:

 - Application forms